 Students who have the opportunity to study under the guidance of a professional may have access to unique learning resources:

 - Authentic experience-based learning immersed in the culture of the field, and

 - Innovative processes of research, development, and/or production

 It is through the kindness and generosity of the finest corporations, institutions, and individuals from throughout the metropolitan area that Honors Mentor Connection is able to provide extraordinary learning experiences for highly talented and motivated students guided by eminent professionals.

-Mentor Connection courses are a year-long advanced learning experience for high school seniors or juniors who seek academic challenge and who are ready to explore their goals for the future by participating in advanced study under the guidance of a professional in one of the following fields:
+Honors Mentor Connection (HMC) courses are the equivalent of two year-long advanced learning experience for high school seniors or juniors who seek academic challenge and who are ready to explore their goals for the future by participating in advanced study under the guidance of a professional in one of the following fields:

 Students will spend the first part of the year learning about professional skill building, becoming acquainted with the literature of the profession and conducting informational interviews with experts in the field.

 From these interviews the students will nominate a mentor, the person with whom they will work for the rest of the school year and complete a professional-level project that has real-world application.
 The student is expected to spend four to six hours per week under the guidance of the mentor.

 One of the key assignments during the year is the creation of a professional digital portfolio where the public and community can see your work.
 Here’s a dance photography mentee’s portfolio.